Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Introduction

 However, AE generation is not the only task in Natural Language Processing (NLP) that requires modifying a given text while preserving its meaning, cf. text simplification \citep{Shardlow2014}, style transfer \citep{Pang2019} or paraphrasing \citep{zhou-bhat-2021-paraphrase}.
-The modern approaches to these challenges involve using generative Large Language Models (LLMs) with carefully crafted prompts.
+The approaches using generative Large Language Models (LLMs) with carefully crafted prompts \citep{Jayawardena_2024,Kew2023,mukherjee-etal-2024-large-language} achieve the best results in these tasks.

 Inspired by this work, here we propose TREPAT (\textbf{T}racing \textbf{RE}cursive \textbf{P}araphrasing for \textbf{A}dversarial examples from \textbf{T}ransformers): a solution for generating adversarial examples in English that leverages the LLMs' ability to reformulate a given text.
-The variants generated by LLMs are decomposed into atomic changes using Wagner-Fischer algorithm \citep{10.1145/321796.321811}, which are then recursively applied using beam search procedure \citep{Lowerre1976}, until the victim classifier changes its decision.
+The variants generated by LLMs are decomposed into atomic changes using Wagner-Fischer algorithm \citep{10.1145/321796.321811}, which are then recursively applied using beam search \citep{Lowerre1976}, until the victim classifier changes its decision.

-The evaluation scenario simulates a realistic interaction with content moderation systems by allowing a number of queries that is in line with actual limitations of commercial platforms.
-We test several LLMs to check how they deal with the task, as well as prompts focused at various goals (plain reformulation, meaning preservation, text alteration, simplification and style change).
-Final evaluation indicates that TREPAT outperforms both baseline and SOTA solutions in most scenarios, especially involving longer input text.
+The contributions of this article are as follows: { \begin{enumerate} \itemsep{-0.2em} \item A novel method for employing generative LLMs to obtain numerous variants of a given text fragment that could serve as AEs, \item An investigation on which models and rephrasing prompts (focused on simplification, style change, paraphrasing etc.) return variants that change the victim's decision, \item Manual annotation of the examples generated by various methods to verify their meaning preservation and language naturalness, \item A linguistic analysis of the changes that LLMs perform in this scenario. \end{enumerate} } The code for TREPAT and annotation results are openly shared to encourage further research\footnote{\url{https://github.com/piotrmp/trepat}}.